8. The SMAL Linker

 At times, there may be some commons or other external symbols which must be placed in specific memory locations, for example, a program may reference a block of perepheral device control registers as a common, allowing adjustments for the particular machine configuration to be made at linkage time.
 In this case, the following form can be used:

-Note that an external name is a legal identifier which begins with the letter R. External names are formed by adding the R prefix to the identifier used internally in a source program as operands on an EXT, INT, or COMMON directives.
-External names should only be defined by a linker control directive when they are not defined by an INT directive in one of the object files to be linked.
+Note that an external name is a legal identifier which begins with the letter R. External names are formed by adding the R prefix to the identifier used internally in a source program as operands on an EXT, INT, or COMMON directives (see Chapter 4).
+Definition using =: (see Section 2.2) guarantees that there will be a linkage time error message if the same external symbol is also defined by an INT directive in one of the object files being linked.

 When it is necessary to specify the size of a common at linkage time instead of at assembly time, the following linker control may be used:

 When this form is used, it will override the size of the given common declared in the programs being linked.
-To maintain alignment of data in commons, this size should be an even number of words!
+To maintain alignment of data in commons, this size should be an even number of words.
+Definition using =: (see Section 2.2) guarantees that the size will be set only once.
 It is possible to decrease the size of a common below that which a program declared that it needed.
-When common sizes are given at linkage time, the data structure in common itself should itself begin with an external reference which the linker control can set to indicate the size of the common actually allocated.
+When common sizes are given at linkage time, the data structure in common itself should begin with an external reference which the linker can set to indicate the size of the common actually allocated.

-Finally, if the starting address of a program is not specified internally in any of the routines being linked, it may be specified at linkage time as follows:
+Finally, if the starting address (see Section 7.3) of a program is not specified internally in any of the routines being linked, it may be specified at linkage time as follows:

 <linker control> ::= S R<identifier>

-Where the identifier is an internal symbol in one of the files being linked.
+Where the identifier is an internal symbol (see Section 4.2) defined in one of the files being linked.
 An error will result if this directive is used and one of the linked routines already has a specified starting address.

 8.3.
 Producing an Object File as Linker Output